filo-movie/filomovie/README.md

 ```

-# 2. Create a virtual env:
+# 2. Create a virtual env: (Or use pycharm to create a virtual enviornment and install the requirements.txt file)

 (I used Git Bash for the following operations)

 ## 2.1.
 In Git Bash, type:
 ```
 cd flask_memcache
 python -m venv venv